QuantiModo/QuantiModo-WordPress-Plugin/readme.txt

 - The strongest predictors of the severity of any given condition
 - The most strongly predicted effects of any given stimulus

-### SECURITY REQUIREMENTS

-- An SSL-secured WordPress site

-If you'd like, I can create and host a WordPress site for you.
-If interested, please email mike@quantimo.do.

-If you have any problems with the setup process, please submit a help request at https://help.quantimo.do.

 # Installation

 1. Create and configure an account at [QuantiModo](https://app.quantimodo.com/builder)